Email FacebookTwitterMenu burgerClose thin

 Survivorship

 Right of survivorship is provided in joint tenancy.
 This means that if one party dies, their share will automatically go to the other owner(s) of the property.
-Because of this, probate is avoided and the property will pass on to the surviving owner(s) without delay or added expense.
+Because of this, probate is avoided and the property passes on to the surviving owner(s) without delay or added expense.

 Debts

 When it comes to debt liability, joint tenancy does offer some protection.
-Creditors can make claims against the property regardless of borrower., But unless the debts are also shared, creditors can only make a claim against the portion of the property that the debtor in question owns.
+Creditors can make claims against the property regardless of borrower.
+But, unless the owners share the debts, creditors can only make a claim against the portion of the property that the debtor in question owns.

 Taxes and Value